 I an intact male gets out he may roam and get lost as he searches for a mate.
 If a neutered male escapes, he is less likely to roam too far.

-The myth that cats should have at least one litter
+Female cats do not need to have at least one litter

 There is a belief that spaying a cat before she has her first litter because of health benefits.
 This simply isn’t the case.
-There are no proven benefits of a cat having at least one litter being beneficial.
+There are no proven benefits of a cat having at least one litter.

-Some people think it’s cruel to deprive a cat of having at least one litter in her lifetime.
-There is no evidence of neutered female cats having any emotional reaction to being neutered.
+Some people believe it’s cruel to deprive a cat of having at least one litter in her lifetime.
+There is no evidence of neutered female cats displaying any emotional reaction to being neutered.

 People often believe neutering a male cat at a young age will stunt his growth.
 Maine Coon owners who want big cats think they should defer their neutering for this reason.